bennyyclo/Cytofin/README.md

 several optional arguments:

--   `input_prefix`: The string that was appended to the name of the raw input .FCS files of `cytofin_homogenize` to create their corresponding output file names.
+-   `input_prefix`: The string that was appended to the name of the raw input .fcs files of `cytofin_homogenize` to create their corresponding output file names.
 Defaults to “homogenized\_”.

--   `output_prefix`: The string to be appended to the name of each input .FCS file to create the name of the corresponding output file (post-homogenization).
+-   `output_prefix`: The string to be appended to the name of each input .fcs file to create the name of the corresponding output file (post-homogenization).
 Defaults to “normalized\_”.

 -   `shift_factor` and `scale_factor`: The scalar values *a* and *b*,